joshwilsonvu/MagicMirror/README.md

 This should display something like `v12.0.0` and `1.22.0`.

 Download MagicMirror into the current directory by running the following.
 Make sure to use `yarn` instead of `npm`.
-It may take several minutes.
+They may take several minutes.

 ```sh
 git clone --depth=1 https://github.com/joshwilsonvu/MagicMirror.git MagicMirror